curol/auth/README.md

 #### Database

-A database is needed to persist user accounts and to support email sign in.
+Use a database to **persist** data.
+A database is needed to persist user accounts and to support email sign in**.
 However, you can still use NextAuth.js for authentication without a database by using OAuth for authentication.
 If you do not specify a database, [JSON Web Tokens](https://jwt.io/introduction) will be enabled by default.

 You **can** skip configuring a database and come back to it later if you want.